-At the systemic level we are holding policy dialogues, undertaking research and building networks to foster a more supportive and equitable environment in which social and creative enterprises can thrive.
+At the systemic level we hold policy dialogues, undertake research and build networks to foster a more supportive environment for social and creative entrepreneurship.

-Through DICE, we expect to engage with over 600 policymakers and key influencers in participating countries by 2020 to identify systemic barriers and support legislation, strategies and funding that enable social and creative enterprises to flourish.
-Our work in this area is supported through partnerships with influential organisations such as the Global Steering Group for Impact Investment.
+Through DICE, we expect to engage with over 600 policymakers and influencers by 2020 to identify systemic barriers and support legislation, strategies and funding that enable social and creative enterprises to flourish.
+Our work in this area is supported through partnerships with organisations such as United Nations ESCAP and the Global Steering Group for Impact Investment.

-Our current research includes a multi-national study surveying the social and creative enterprise ecosystem in each of the DICE countries.
+Our current research includes a multi-national survey of the social and creative enterprise ecosystem in each DICE country.
 We are also conducting research on the potential of social and creative enterprises to achieve inclusive growth; innovative solutions to the pressing issues that cities face (download here); the future economies of work; and the contribution of cultural development to the Sustainable Development Goals.